Modern Sales Enablement: 5 Ways it will Transform Your Sales

 Sales enablement is a catch-all phrase with many meanings.
 But more importantly, what is its purpose?

 The idea of training new sales reps, or any other customer-facing employees, to align their objectives with the company’s goals and gain insight to be successful is not a new concept.
-Knowledge of product(s), brand, and competitive landscape is imperative to their quickly becoming effective.
+Knowledge of product(s), brand, and the competitive landscape is imperative to their quickly becoming effective.
 In the search for continued revenue growth, companies have sought to better equip and prepare those on the front lines of revenue generation: sales teams.

 The goal has been, and continues to be, to enable them to reach quota as quickly as possible and consistently, thus the creation of sales enablement.
 However, as the state of sales enablement constantly changes in scope, it’s needless to say that there’s yet to be a single, universally adopted definition.